palladians/pallad/packages/key-management/README.md

 Acknowledgements: significant inspiration from [cardano-js-sdk](https://github.com/input-output-hk/cardano-js-sdk) helped build this package.

 This package provides comprehensive support for key management across multiple blockchain networks.
-It comes with support for Mina and Ethereum, and Starknet in progress.
+It comes with support for Mina, Ethereum, and Starknet in progress.
 It can be extended to include more as needed.
 The requirements for adding more networks requires adding a directory to `./src/chains` and defining functionality to derive keys, build compliant credentials, and perform signing operations.

 The goal is to build a KMS that is compliant with the [W3C Universal Wallet Specification](https://w3c-ccg.github.io/universal-wallet-interop-spec/#Data%20Model).

 ## Features

-- Supports Mina and Ethereum networks
+- Supports Mina, Ethereum, and Starknet networks
 - Can derive credentials for each chain
 - Signing operations for each chain
 - Supports seed decryption and exporting of seeds using an implementation of [EMIP-003](https://github.com/Emurgo/EmIPs/blob/master/specs/emip-003.md)